TwoLeggedCat/MobHeadDisguises/README.md

 These settings specificy whether or not mobs of type "x" are dumb in that they do not attack players wearing their type of head.
 This setting is ignored if `magic-disguises` is set to `true`.

 ## The plugin command
 This plugin has one simple root command, `/disguises`.
+This command can only be run by those with the `disguises.control` permission.
 The subcommands are listed below.

 ### /disguises reload
 This command reloads the configuration from the disk, allowing you to change settings without restarting the server.